gwaldron/osgearth/docs/source/ios.rst

 #. **Open and build example project**
      | ``osgearth-ios/src/applications/osgearth_viewerIOS/osgEarthViewerIOS.xcodeproj``
      |
-     | Edit ‘Header Search Paths’ in build settings point to your osg and osgearth folders
+     | Edit *Header Search Paths* in build settings point to your osg and osgearth folders
-     | Edit ‘Library Search Paths’ in build settings point to your osg and osgearth folders
+     | Edit *Library Search Paths* in build settings point to your osg and osgearth folders
      | Link to Accelerate.framework (fix sent)
      | Link to MobileCoreServices.framework (fix sent)
      | remove armv7s build if you are using freetypes